 Referral Partnership Networks

 Formal channels direct declined applicants to specialized services while maintaining lender relationships through revenue-sharing and success-based compensation.
+This model works especially well when combined with a strategy for rehabilitating declined clients into qualified borrowers.

 Technology Platform Integrations